nloadholtes/synappio-client/Cookbooks/Email-Assurance-for-Email-Marketers.md

 Email marketers may want to add newly created lists directly to the API, to an existing list within their API account.
 Adding multiple members to an existing list can be done by POSTing a .csv file to the list or by providing us with a download link (URL) to a .csv file containing the members you want to subscribe.

-To add members by POSTing a .csv, send a POST request to the appropriate list slug, using the endpoint: /list/{list_slug}/subscribe.csv
+**To add members by POSTing a .csv**

-*Please Note: The required parameters are the same as the '/list/' endpoint when using a POST request to create new list.
+Send a POST request to the appropriate list slug, using the endpoint: /list/{list_slug}/subscribe.csv *Please Note: The required parameters are the same as the '/list/' endpoint when using a POST request to create new list.

 Use the following Parameters: